-Update 23/09/2020 - In line with latest Government advice and restrictions The Who’d A will now be closing at 2200hrs – this is everyone clear of the building, not last orders - so please bear this in mind.
+Update 08/12/2020 - In line with latest Government advice and restrictions The Who’d A will now be closing at 2300hrs – this is everyone clear of the building, not last orders, which is now 2200hrs - so please bear this in mind.
+Current opening hours are listed at the bottom of this page - correct as of 08/12/2020.

 We also insist that per Government instruction, customers MUST wear a face covering of some form until they are seated.
 There is now NO approaching the bar, so please wait to be seated upon arrival and mandated full table service will be provided.